Key Takeaways

 A Heggstad petition may provide another avenue for avoiding probate with a pour-over will.
 California Probate Code 850, also known as a Heggstad petition, often goes hand-in-hand with pour-over wills, as it is another legal option for transferring assets into a trust if a decedent failed to title property in the name of a trust despite intending to do so.

-The executor of an estate can file a Heggstad petition with the court to add property, like real property and financial accounts, to a trust.
+The executor of an estate can file a Heggstad petition with the court to add property, like real estate, financial accounts, or other personal assets to a trust.
 When a pour-over will exists, it can be used to demonstrate the decedent’s intentions to include the assets in question in the trust.
 The court may then use the pour-over will as evidence to approve a Heggstad petition and add these assets to the trust without probate.

 If a petition is denied or probate is still necessary, an executor is responsible for reviewing a pour-over will and determining which assets to distribute to the trust in accordance with the decedent’s wishes.